 Keeping Things Green

-Squaw Valley has an environmental improvement department devoted specifically to projects such as erosion control, revegetation (incorporating the use of natural grasses and wildflowers) and the implementation of Best Management Practices (BMP’s) for construction projects.
+Squaw Valley is devoted to improving erosion control, revegetation (incorporating the use of natural grasses and wildflowers) and the implementation of Best Management Practices (BMP’s) for construction projects.

 We recognize the importance of stewardship in managing the forest and vegetation that support ecosystems and allow for public recreation opportunities.
 As you explore the far reaches of Squaw Valleys mountains and valleys you might notice areas that are roped off or that appear to have been freshly seeded or planted.
 These are examples of efforts to improve the mountain’s natural vegetation, riparian areas, and wetlands, all of which contribute positively to water quality.
 The Valleys forested and revegetated land absorbs rain, refills underground aquifers, cleanses water, slows winter runoff, reduces flooding, and overall, sustains watershed stability and resilience.